grafana/grafana/contribute/architecture/backend/package-hierarchy.md

 ## Practical example

 The `pkg/plugins` package contains plugin domain types, for example `DataPlugin`, and also interfaces such as `RequestHandler`.
-Then you have the `pkg/plugins/managers` package, which contains concrete implementations such as the service `PluginManager`.
+Then you have the `pkg/plugins/managers` subpackage, which contains concrete implementations such as the service `PluginManager`.
+The subpackage `pkg/plugins/backendplugin/coreplugin` contains `plugins.DataPlugin` implementations.